-Alison Watt became fascinated with making and looking at paintings from a young age, and today she is a champion for the importance and unique nature of the medium.
-She developed her art in the 1980s when, focusing on the human figure, she worked on self-portraits and studies of life models in the studio.
+Alison Watt developed her art in the 1980s when, focusing on the human figure, she worked on self-portraits and studies of life models in the studio.
 Towards the end of the 1990s she became interested in painting folds of fabrics and draperies of the kind often used as props by life models.
 The absence of the human figure marked an important shift in her subject matter.
-But rather than abandoning the figure as subject in favour of abstraction, Watt’s new paintings evoked the human body in its absence.
+But rather than abandoning the figure as subject in favour of abstraction, Watt’s more recent paintings evoke the human body in its absence.